Boosted second moment method in random regular graphs: Introduction

-In this paper we revisit the second moment method.
-As we mentioned, the asymptotic formula \eqref{eq:alstar_asymptotic} for $\alstar_d$ was attained using this method \cite{frieze1992independence}.
-In fact, that result built on an earlier work \cite{frieze1990independence} regarding the independence ratio of sparse Erdős--Rényi random graphs, and the second moment method was actually used in that earlier work.
+In this paper we revisit the second moment method, which was used in \cite{frieze1992independence} to attain the asymptotic formula \eqref{eq:al_asymptotic} for $\alstar_d$.
+In fact, \cite{frieze1992independence} built on an earlier work \cite{frieze1990independence}, which addressed the same problem for sparse Erdős--Rényi random graphs, and the second moment method was actually used in that earlier work.
 Our approach applies the second moment method directly to random regular graphs.
-Instead of an asymptotic formula, this gives us explicit lower bounds on $\alstar_d$ for specific degrees $d$.
-These bounds would already provide new results, but we can boost them further with the following additional step.
-One can show that the second moment method actually proves the existence of independent sets with a certain spatial Markov property.
-This allows us to precisely calculate how much improvement we may obtain by making local modifications to our independent set; see Section~\ref{sec:intro_indep} for details.
-Table~\ref{tab:bound_comparision} shows our new bounds compared to the best bounds previously known.
-We also included the 1-RSB upper bounds in the table (which are conjectured to be sharp for $d \geq 20$).
-Our lower bounds are fairly close: for $d=500$ we have $0.0190$ (lower) versus $0.0193$ (upper).

-We point out that most papers in the literature only reported their bounds for a small number of degrees.
-In fact, some of these papers were actually able to carry out the required computer-assisted analysis only for small degrees.
-For good explicit bounds for degrees $d>20$, one has had to use a weaker bound provided by an explicit formula given in \cite[Theorem 4]{wormald1995differential}.
+The statement of the result involves a function $f_{d,\al} \colon [0,\al] \to \Rb$ with a rather complicated but explicit formula; see \eqref{eq:f_intro}. \begin{theorem} Let $d\geq 3$ and $\al \in (0,1/2)$.
+Assume that the function $f_{d,\al}(\be)$, defined in \eqref{eq:f_intro}, has the following property: